 D. A data summary on the Nominee will include the following:

-1. Name(s) of the individual, organization or business being nominated.
+1. Name(s) of the individual, organization or corporation being nominated.

 2. Full street address, telephone number and e-mail address where applicable.

 3. Name of highest ranking official(s) (where appropriate).

 4. Name of executive(s) responsible for human resources, equal employment opportunity, and/or disability awareness at nominee's establishment and/or corporate office (where appropriate).